vikrant-honbute/Pdf-Intelligent-Chat-With-History/README.md

 3. Install dependencies

-pip install streamlit langchain langchain-groq langchain-community langchain-huggingface chromadb pypdf python-dotenv
+pip install -r requirements.txt

+(Note: Ensure you have streamlit, langchain, langchain-groq, langchain-community, langchain-huggingface, chromadb, pypdf, and python-dotenv installed)

 🔑 Environment Variables

-Create a .env file in the root directory and add your HuggingFace token.
+Create a .env file in the root directory for your HuggingFace token:

-(Note: The code specifically looks for HF_TOKKEN as the variable name).

 HF_TOKKEN=your_huggingface_access_token

-Get your HF Access Token here: HuggingFace Settings
+Get your HF Access Token here: https://huggingface.co/settings/tokens

+(Note: The Groq API Key is entered directly in the App UI)

 📘 How to Use